 Seneca Village has been a source of inspiration for many artists.
 In the absence of visual documentation of Seneca Village and the voice of its residents, some have sought to visualize it, to bring the place and its residents to life.
 In her 2015 collection of poems, My Seneca Village, Marilyn Nelson begins with the history of the community and the names of the people who lived there, known from census records, and from there creates characters stories, and imagined lives.
 She describes the result as “a collection of individual portraits that converge to form a communal portrait."

 Other artists have created new connections between Seneca Village and other examples of displacement and gentrification that have adversely impacted people of color.
-In her multimedia works, artist Tomashi Jackson links the story of Seneca Village’s dissolution to the scandal surrounding the Third-Party Transfer program in 2019, which involved New York City unlawfully seizing properties owned by Black and Brown homeowners in Brooklyn.
-As part of her involvement in the 2019 Whitney Biennial, Jackson convened a panel discussion that brought together many of the people who contributed to the investigative process behind her work, including myself and the archeologists involved in the Seneca Village excavation, for an interdisciplinary conversation.
+In her multimedia works, artist Tomashi Jackson links the story of Seneca Village’s dissolution to the scandal surrounding the Third-Party Transfer program in 2019, which involved New York City unlawfully seizing properties owned by Black and brown homeowners in Brooklyn.
+As part of her involvement in the 2019 Whitney Biennial, Jackson convened a panel discussion that brought together many of the people who contributed to the investigative process behind her work, including myself and the archaeologists involved in the Seneca Village excavation, for an interdisciplinary conversation.

 Black history in New York City

-For those interested in digging deeper into the history of other Black communities in New York City, here are more resources.
+For those interested in digging deeper into the history of other Black communities in New York City, here are more resources:

 For her book Black Gotham: A Family History of African Americans in Nineteenth-Century New York City, the scholar Carla Peterson researched her own family history and discovered the previously unknown world of Black elites in downtown New York, a tight-knit group that made major contributions to the economic, religious, and cultural life of the City.